vercel/next.js/docs/advanced-features/middleware.md

 }
 ```

+## Matching paths

 Middleware will be invoked for **every route in your project**.
-There are two ways to define which paths the middleware should be run on: with a custom matcher config or with conditional statements.
+There are two ways to define which paths the middleware should be run on:

+1. With a custom matcher config
+2. With conditional statements

 ### Match paths based on custom matcher config